 You can get a tax lien removed by paying off all your tax debt.
 Alternatively, if you set up an installment agreement (monthly payment plan), you can get the tax lien withdrawn after you make three consecutive payments.
 However, you must owe less than $25,000 in tax debt and agree to a direct debit payment method.

-An installment agreement is where you make monthly payments on your tax debt.
+An installment agreement, or a long-term payment plan, is where you make monthly payments on your tax debt.
 With updates to the Fresh Start Initiative, the IRS let taxpayers who owed up to $50,000 set up streamlined installment agreements (more now, read below).
 A streamlined installment agreement offers a “streamlined” application process—you don’t have to provide a lot of financial details.
 As long as you meet a few minimum criteria, the IRS approves your installment plan.

 In 2016, the IRS expanded the provisions of the Fresh Start Program and made it even easier for taxpayers to get streamlined installment agreements.
-The IRS rolled out the new rules on a trial basis, and in September 2018, the agency is going to make a final decision on whether or not to keep the new rules.
+The IRS rolled out the new rules on a trial basis and kept most of the changes in place.

 Generally, the IRS is a lot stricter about business tax than an individual tax.
 If your business owes up to $25,000, you can qualify for a streamlined installment agreement.
-Before the Fresh Start Program, the threshold for business tax debt was only $10,000.
+Before the IRS Fresh Start, the threshold for business tax debt was only $10,000.

 If your business has employees, you may qualify for In-Business Trust Fund Express Installment Agreement for back payroll taxes.
 To qualify, you must be in business, have employees, and be able to pay off all your debt within 24 months.
 This payment plan is great for businesses that got behind in the first year or two of operations but now have enough revenue to cover payments on their tax debt.

 As of 2018, the IRS is also testing expanded criteria for business tax debt repayment.
 If your business is an out-of-business sole proprietorship, you can qualify for a streamlined installment agreement over 72 months if you owe up to $50,000.
-If your out-of-business sole proprietorship owes between $50,001 and $100,000, you can qualify for a streamlined installment agreement over an 84-month period.
+If your out-of-business sole proprietorship owes between $50,001 and $100,000, you can qualify for a streamlined installment agreement over 84 months.
 The IRS will decide whether or not to make these rules permanent in September 2018.

 An offer in compromise is when the IRS lets you settle your tax debt for less than you owe.
 In other words, you make an “offer” of how much you can pay, and the IRS “compromises” by letting you pay less than you owe.